MAXIMILIAN URIARTE is a New York Times bestselling author, artist, creator, filmmaker, Marine Corps infantry veteran, and overall cool dude.

 Following up the success of THE WHITE DONKEY, Max wrote and illustrated his second full-length graphic novel, BATTLE BORN: LAPIS LAZULI, published by Little, Brown & Co. in 2020.

-Max now lives in Santa Monica, CA, and works in the film industry as a writer, director and storyboard artist.
+Max now lives in Los Angeles, CA, and works as an author and in the film industry as a writer, director and storyboard artist.
 Max is married to his amazing wife Rachael Uriarte and has a dog named Charlie.

 Max’s literary agent is Katie Boyle at Veritas Literary Agency in San Francisco.